-The Forth Valley Tissue Viability Service is a nurse lead specialist support and advisory service.
+The Tissue Viability Service is a nurse-led specialist support and advisory service.

-The Team do not manage a caseload of patients.
-The Service will work with all healthcare staff in all aspects of the prevention and management of acute and chronic wounds, with specific focus on those patients with complex and/or problematic wounds.
-This will be supported through educational programmes, policy development and implementation of national and local initiatives.
+The Service does not directly treat patients buts work with health and care staff across the Forth Valley area to provide expert advice and support in the prevention and management of tissue wounds, with specific focus on patients with complex and/or problematic wounds.
+This is supported through a wide range of educational programmes, policy development as well as national and local initiatives.

 What is Tissue Viability?